This post may contain affiliate links. Read our disclaimer.

-These Teriyaki Pork Meatballs are perfect for meal prepping, and are even better when paired with U.S.-grown jasmine rice.
+These Teriyaki Pork Meatballs are perfect for meal prepping, and are even better when paired with rice.
 They're pan-seared in a skillet, then baked to perfection and coated in the most delicious sticky-sweet teriyaki sauce.

 Teriyaki pork meatballs are basically the perfect meal prep recipe.
 I typically don't do a ton of meal prepping since I make a handful of new blog recipes every week, but I must admit that having meatballs on hand is absolutely a good idea.

 These Asian pork meatballs are made with ground pork (duh!) and coated in the most delicious teriyaki sauce.
 It's sticky and sweet and gives these meatballs a ton of flavor, making it one of my favorite weeknight dinners.

 Why these pork meatballs are so good

 - They're seared over the stove then baked in the oven to ensure doneness.

 - The Asian teriyaki sauce is out-of-this-world delicious, but also made with ingredients you already have on hand.